 Expertise: Contemporary interdisciplinary arts; arts administration, curating, cultural events organizing, cultural organization partnerships, post-secondary arts education.

-Expertise: Management, audio technology, community access to culture and social services.
+Expertise: Management, content technology, community access to culture and social services

 5925 N Ravenswood Ave, Chicago, IL 60660.
 USA

 ESS programs & services are made possible through the generosity of our members and donors, including significant contributions from anonymous donors.
 Major support is provided by the DEW Foundation, the Gaylord & Dorothy Donnelley Foundation, the MacArthur Fund for Arts & Culture at the Richard H. Driehaus Foundation, the Illinois Arts Council Agency, the Arts Work Fund for Organizational Development, a CityArts grant from the City of Chicago Department of Cultural Affairs & Special Events, and The Aaron Copland Fund for Music.